Battle of Karbala💔— Beloved Hussein and Syyeda Zainab🌺❤️

 My ai art creation

-Weaving History: The Silent Artistry of Women from 1600 to 1900
+Weaving History: The Silent Artistry of Muslim Women from 1600 to 1900

 From the grand courts of Isfahan to the rural villages of the Levant and the nomadic tents of North Africa, the art of tapestry and rug was far more than a decorative craft — it was a vital economic engine and a profound form of cultural expression, almost exclusively powered by the hands of women.
 Between the 17th and early 20th centuries, weaving was a "useful talent" that defined women's roles in society as both providers and storytellers.
 While often absent from written records, their artistry survives in threads of silk, wool, and cotton, woven into objects that were both functional and deeply symbolic.